 Dahibara Ghuguni Aludum

-A famous street food from Odisha, Dahibara Ghuguni Aludum is a delightful combination of soft lentil dumplings soaked in spiced yogurt, served with curried peas (ghuguni), spicy potato curry (alu dum), and topped with fresh garnishes for a burst of flavor.
+Dahibara Ghuguni Aludum is a popular street food from Odisha, featuring soft lentil dumplings (bara) soaked in spiced yogurt, served with curried peas (ghuguni), spicy potato curry (alu dum), and topped with fresh garnishes for a burst of flavor.

 Ingredients